HubbleHQ/shuttle/README.md

 ```

 ### Sending a request body

-> Note: PUT and PATCH requests aren't supported yet.
-> This paragraph document the behaviour we are expecting of Shuttle in the future.

 When making a POST, PUT, or PATCH request, it is possible to embed a request body.
 The request
 body will be automatically encoded based on request content type, if it is set.
 If the content